-- 9.10 The Use Classes Order changed in 2020 in a way that meant that the Council lost the ability to control changes of use between retail (was A1), financial and professional (A2), restaurants and cafes (A3), offices and light industrial (B1), medical and health facilities (part of D1) and indoor leisure (D2), all of which now fall within a single use class E. Until such time as the policy is amended to take account of these changes, the Council is continuing to monitor under the old use classes, as this may give some insight into the consequences of these changes. - 9.11 The surveys were undertaken during 2023.
-There were only four centres where the proportion of A1 and A2 frontage in the designated key frontages fell below the policy target Coronation Square, the Meadway, Shinfield Road and Whitley Wood.
-In the case of Shinfield Road, the proportion is only extremely marginally below the policy target.
-There are known issues with the Meadway centre, and the centre is allocated for redevelopment for a new district centre in the Local Plan, with a planning
+9.10 The Use Classes Order changed in 2020 in a way that meant that the Council lost the ability to control changes of use between retail (was A1), financial and professional (A2), restaurants and cafes (A3), offices and light industrial (B1), medical and health facilities (part of D1) and indoor leisure (D2), all of which now fall within a single use class E. With this change, and with the emerging Local Plan Partial Update removing this as an indicator, there is not considered to be any benefit in monitoring this.